AdobeStock_174003753

 Edge Observability, Network Observability, and Observability Pipelines

 Edge automation and data collection are some of the interesting things happening in Edge Observability — which Cribl also has its hands in with our Cribl Edge observability agent.
-Network Observability seems to be gaining a lot of steam with the growth of software-defined networks that span from home offices into multi-cloud environments, and the need to understand the security of those networks.
+Network Observability seems to be gaining a lot of steam with the growth of software-defined networks that span from home offices into multi-cloud management environments, and the need to understand the security of those networks.

 Observability Pipelines are right in the middle of the map because they connect all of these different components.
 There aren’t a whole lot of vendors in this space today, but given the value proposition of pipelines, you’re going to start to see more and more companies moving into it.